PerryRhodan/TTSDK-Core/README.md

 #### Value - AngleValue
   Holds angle values from [0, 360] degrees, where 0 deg is the same as 360 deg.
-Offers some functionality to establish the difference between two angles.
+Offers some useful functionality when working with angles.

 ```java
 AngleValue alpha = new AngleValue(45); // degrees